centrumok/kartor/README.md

-# sodermalm
+# Södermalm
-Sprint map of Södermalm
+Sprint map of Södermalm.
+A possible way of collab on a Mapper map.
+We'll see.